chocolatey/docs/input/en-us/central-management/setup/index.md

 Get-ChildItem C:\packages -Recurse -Filter *.nupkg | Foreach-Object { choco push $_.Fullname --source="'$YourInternalRepositoryPushUrl'" --api-key="'$YourInternalRepositoryApiKey'"}
 ```

-> ℹ️ If you are on a TRIAL, you have a step in the script above that you are skipping - noted by "TRIAL?"
+> :information_source: If you are on a TRIAL, you have a step in the script above that you are skipping - noted by "TRIAL?"
 This is because you don't have direct access to the licensed repository.
 You will have received an email with download links that contained your trial license file.
 Refer back to that for the downloads.

 ## Step 2: Setup Central Management Database

 Please see [Central Management Database Setup](./database).

-> 📝 **NOTE**: While we'd like to support different database engines at some point in the distant future, currently only SQL Server is supported.
+> :memo: **NOTE**: While we'd like to support different database engines at some point in the distant future, currently only SQL Server is supported.

 ## Step 3: Setup Central Management Windows Service(s)

 Please see [Central Management Service Setup](./service).

-> 📝 **NOTE**: If Step 1 is not succesful, do not move on to this step until you resolve issues with database setup.
+> :memo: **NOTE**: If Step 1 is not succesful, do not move on to this step until you resolve issues with database setup.

 ## Step 4: Setup Central Management Website

 Please see [Central Management Web Setup](./website).

-> 📝 **NOTE**: If Step 1 or 2 is not successful, do not move on to this step until you resolve issues with previous steps.
+> :memo: **NOTE**: If Step 1 or 2 is not successful, do not move on to this step until you resolve issues with previous steps.

 ## Step 5: Setting up Agent Machines